20 Incredible Mac Apps

-As 2017 comes to an end, I'm looking through my applications folder and making a list of the Mac apps that I am most happy to use.
+As the year comes to an end, I'm looking through my applications folder and making a list of the Mac apps that I am most happy to use.
 My list came to 20, and I ordered them from the cheapest to the most expensive.

 Take a look!
 Are there any apps I'm missing?
 Let me know what you think @timothybucksf on Twitter.